-I use a combination of Asiago and Parmigiano-Reggiano cheese in this lasagne.
+I use a combination of Asiago or Pecorino Romano and Parmigiano-Reggiano cheese in this lasagne.
 Asiago is similar to Parmigiano because it has a slightly nutty and sweet flavor.
 The Ragù is enough for two lasagne or enough for another meal or two with pasta.
 I start out making the Ragù one to three days before I assemble the lasagne.
 Many times, I freeze the unbaked lasagne to have another evening.
 Just remember to bring it out to defrost before baking.
 This style of lasagne is also known as Tuscan Lasagne.
-You can also substitute Pecorino Romano for the Asiago. or just use all Parmigiano.
-It is very hard to find ground veal in the super markets these days, so I don't use it anymore.
+You can also substitute Pecorino Romano for the Asiago, or just use all Parmigiano.

 2 medium carrots, peeled and cut into chunks

 2 T extra-light olive oil or avocado oil, divided

 1 (12-oz) can tomato paste

 4 T unsalted butter